mapbox/storytelling/README.md

                 }
             ],
             onChapterExit: [
                 {
-                  layer: 'gnpglaciers-1998',
-                  opacity: 0.25
-              },
-              {
                     layer: 'glaciernp-boundary',
-                  opacity: 0,
+                    opacity: 0
-                  duration: 5000
                 }
             ]
         },
         {
             id: 'harrison1998',
-            alignment: 'center',
+            alignment: 'left',
             title: 'Harrison Glacier, 1998',
             image: '',
             description: 'Harrison Glacier is located in the US state of Montana in Glacier National Park.
-Situated on a southeast facing ridge immediately south of Mount Jackson, Harrison Glacier is the largest glacier in Glacier National Park.',
+Situated on a southeast facing ridge immediately south of Mount Jackson, Harrison Glacier is the largest glacier in Glacier National Park...',
             location: {
                 center: [-113.72917, 48.58938],
                 zoom: 12.92,